Tuesday, February 26, 2013

 For the cupcakes:

-½ cup unsweetened Dutch-process cocoa powder (I finally found this ingredient at Costco!)
+½ cup unsweetened Dutch-process cocoa powder (I finally found this ingredient at Costco!)½ cup hot water

 2 cups all-purpose flour